calyxir/calyx/docs/optimizations/dataflow.md

 ```

 #### Seq
-`seq` defines sequential control flow edges between it's children.
+`seq` defines sequential control flow edges between its children.
-It is implemented by threading it's input through all of it's children to produce an output.
+It is implemented by threading its input through all of its children to produce an output.
 ```
 f(seq { A; B; C; ...; Z; }, inputs) =
      f(A, inputs)